Options for emailing members

 Also, members can send emails to other members.

-You have several options for email addresses you use to send and receive email addresses.
-All have advantages and disadvantages.
+You have several options for the email address you use to send and receive emails through this site.
 Click any of the options below to see more details.

-1. Emails from the site have to be sent from addresses registered with Amazon.
-Unless you take steps (see next section) we have to use an alternative 'from' address - emailer@portsmouthctc.org.uk - for emails you send through the site.
+We therefore use an alternative 'from' address - emailer@portsmouthctc.org.uk.
 The body of the email explains that people cannot reply directly to your email (which is a pain) but they have to rekey your email address (provided in the body of the email) instead.

 Set up a Portsmouth CTC mailbox